cisagov/trustymail/README.md

 #### Installed as a module

-`pshtt` can be installed directly via pip:
+`trustymail` can be installed directly via pip:

 ```bash
 pip install trustymail